khui0/kennyhui-desktop/README.md

 npm run build:icons
 ```

 Generated icons will be placed in `src/lib/assets/icons`.
-Icons are automatically generated on `npm i` and are required to be generated.
+Icons are automatically generated on `npm i`.

 ## Building